Army MAPS

 • November 17th, 2025: Award Date

-How Can VisibleThread Help?
+How can VisibleThread help?

 We understand that this opportunity has a vast reach.
 With well over 300 combined ITES-3S and RS3 incumbents and only 100 awards available, everyone is looking for a competitive edge.
 As this opportunity progresses, we will share resources generated from the VT platforms.

-What can you expect?
+What you can expect?

 Drop Day Shred and Compare